-Lactation is common after a woman has given birth, and it can sometimes occur during pregnancy too.
-However, it is possible for both women and men to produce a milky discharge from one or both nipples without being pregnant or breastfeeding.
+It is possible for both females and males to produce a milky discharge from one or both nipples, similar to lactating, without being pregnant or nursing.

 This form of lactation is called galactorrhea.
 Galactorrhea is unrelated to the milk that a woman produces when breastfeeding.

 People may worry about unexpected nipple discharge, but there is no link between galactorrhea and breast cancer.

 In this article, learn about the possible causes of lactating without being pregnant or breastfeeding, as well as when to see a doctor.

 The hormone prolactin causes lactation during pregnancy and while breastfeeding.
 People who have galactorrhea may produce too much prolactin.